Justin Heazlewood: 2014–2015 Funemployed

-2018-2022 Get Up Mum
+2018–2022 Get Up Mum

 From 2015 Heazlewood went into hiatus to work on his childhood memoir Get Up Mum.
 This was a deeply personal work about the experience of growing up as a child carer for a parent with schizophrenia.
 It is set in his hometown of Burnie, Tasmania and spans one year in his life from 1992 to 1993.
 To write in the voice of his 12-year-old self he drew from a collection of diaries and cassette recordings made of himself and his family.
 Get Up Mum was published in May 2018 with launches at Melbourne Writers Festival and Brisbane Writers Festival.
 In 2019 the book was adapted into a 10-part series for the ABC Radio National program Life Matters.
 The series was performed entirely by Heazlewood and featured samples of his childhood cassette recordings.

 In 2020 Heazlewood was commissioned to produce a live theatrical version of Get Up Mum by Adelaide-based Far and Away Productions.
 Heazlewood relocated to his hometown Burnie for an extended period and received several grants from Arts Tasmania.
 The new work premiered at the Theatre Royal, Hobart in March 2022.

+In 2020 Heazlewood gave a witness statement for the Royal Commission into Victoria’s Mental Health System.
+Since 2018 he has been an ambassador for Satellite Foundation who support young people caring for a family member with a mental illness.

+2023-2025 Dream Burnie

+During the pandemic, Heazlewood moved back to his hometown of Burnie.
+He became involved with the Burnie Arts Council who were celebrating their 75th anniversary.
+Heazlewood collaborated with them on a book project honouring twenty prominent artistic alumni from the area.
+The resulting publication Dream Burnie is an exhaustive memoir, art book and cultural time capsule featuring advertisements and tales from the 1980s and 1990s sourced from newspaper's his Mum had kept.

+A limited edition of 750 copies were printed.
+These were hand-embellished with stickers and individually numbered.
+Dream Burnie was released on February 3.
+Heazlewood and the Burnie Arts Council embarked on a Tasmanian and East Coast tour to promote it, featuring a pop-up art exhibition displaying work from artists featured in the book.
+It received praise from Myf Warhurst and Wally De Backer and included an interview with Peter Garrett explaining Midnight Oil's 1981 song called 'Burnie.'